rbouckaert/DeveloperManual/README.md

 Disclaimer: below some ramblings on methods development for BEAST 2 [@beast, @beastbook, @bouckaert2019beast] packages.
 This is a living document.
 Use at own risk.

+This document is about testing validity of a BEAST method, not the programming aspects (like setting up dependencies, wrapping up files into a package, etc.), which can be found in the [tutorial for writing a BEAST 2 package](http://www.beast2.org/writing-a-beast-2-package) and [writing a package for a tree prior tutorial](https://github.com/BEAST2-Dev/beast-docs/blob/master/CreateNewTreePrior/CreateNewTreePrior.md).

+Levels of validation:

+* the model appears to produce reasonable results on a data set of interest.
+* the model produces more reasonable results on a data set of interest than other models.
+* a simulation study shows parameters simulated under the model can be recovered by inference from simulated data for a fixed tree and fixed other parameters for a small number of illustrative cases.
+* as previous but with sampled tree and sampled parameters, so the process is repeated $N$ times and tree and parameters sampled from a reasonable prior.
+* a simulation study shows the model can recover parameters (most of the time) even when there are model violations in simulating the parameters.

 ## Testing new methods

 New methods require usually require two parts: an implementation $I(M)$ of a model $M$ and associated probability $p_I(\theta|M)$ of states $\theta$, and MCMC operators $R(\theta)\to\theta'$ for creating proposals $\theta'$ for moving through state space starting in state $\theta$ (though sometimes just an operator is validated that is much more efficient than previously existing operators).
 This guide contains some procedures to make sure that the model and operators are correctly implemented.
 Ideally, we have an independent implementation of a simulator $S(M)\to\theta$ that allows (possibly inefficiently) to sample from the target distribution $p_S(\theta|M)$.
 If so, we also need to verify that the simulator is correctly implemented.
 In summary, we need to establish correctness of: